Jadebook-Journal/jadebook-oss/README.md

 By default, we have included the following precautions:

-- Supabase (DB) is never accessed on the client and is only accessible throught the API
+- Supabase (DB) is never accessed on the client and is only accessible through the API
 - The API requires an user's session token which is periodically refreshed
 - The API also handles CORS to deny unknown hosts
 - Tables have an RLS policy to only allow Anon and Authenticated roles to access data
-- Assests are loaded using signed-URLS and expire after a given time
+- Assets are loaded using signed-URLS and expire after a given time
 - We only allow 1 email to sign-up to stop abuse from random people
 - The Vercel Firewall (if hosting on Vercel) should also handle malicious traffic and DDOS protection
 - We gather absolutely no telemetry